EngineRoom Documentation

 UTM Parameters

-EngineRoom's Pixel uses UTM parameters to help attribute where your website leads are coming from.
+EngineRoom's Pixel uses to help attribute where your website leads are coming from.
 It is important to ensure your UTM parameters are setup correctly and using industry best practices.

 Why Do You Need UTM Parameters?